 Roasted Shakarkandi (Sweet Potato) Chaat Recipe

-Chaat is a category of Indian savory snacks and street food that can be prepared with boiled vegetables, raw fruit, fried dough, or other ingredients, and then sprinkled with a variety of spices and chutneys.
+Chaat is a type of Indian savory snacks and street food that is prepared with boiled vegetables, raw fruit, fried dough, or other ingredients, and then sprinkled with a variety of spices and chutneys.

-Shakarkandi, or sweet potato, is a popular winter street food cum snack.
+Shakarkandi, or sweet potato, is a popular winter street food snack.
 It is also a vegetable that is allowed during festival fasting.
-Notwithstanding this, sweet potatoes can be enjoyed any time, as they are not only delicious but have a high nutrient value, too.
-Learn more about the health benefits of sweet potatoes in this article.
+Of course, sweet potatoes can be enjoyed any time and they are not only delicious but have a high nutrient value, too.
+Learn more about the health benefits of sweet potatoes via this link.

 - 500 grams shakarkandi (sweet potatoes)

-- 1 tsp roasted jeera (cumin seed) powder
+- 1 teaspoon roasted jeera (cumin seed) powder

 - Wash the sweet potatoes thoroughly.
-Wet them with water and microwave them until they are just tender but can be pricked a bit resistantly with a fork at the thickest spot.
+While they're still wet, microwave them just until they can be pricked with a fork at the thickest spot.
+Microwave for 2 minutes at a time and rotate them each time.
 Ensure you do not overcook them.
-Microwave for 2 minutes at a time and rotate them each time.
 Our sweet potatoes took about 7 minutes to soften.

-- Remove and roast the sweet potatoes on a grill on low-to-medium flame until their skin is charred all over.
+- Roast the sweet potatoes on a grill over low-to-medium flame until their skins are charred all over.
 Keep rotating them at intervals.

-- Peel the sweet potatoes when they are cool enough to handle.
-Then cut them into 1/2-inch thick roundels, slicing the larger roundels into two.
+- When they are cool enough to handle, peel the sweet potatoes and then cut them into 1/2-inch thick rounds, slicing the larger roundels into two.

-- Sprinkle the spices, salt, both chutneys, 2 tsp cilantro, and lemon juice over the sliced sweet potatoes.
+- Sprinkle the spices, salt, chutneys, 2 teaspoons of the cilantro, and the lemon juice over the sliced sweet potatoes.
 Mix thoroughly but gently.

-- Garnish with a little tamarind chutney and cilantro, and serve immediately.
+- Garnish with a little tamarind chutney and the remaining cilantro and serve immediately.